angular-sanctuary/learn-angular/src/content/docs/practical-course/inject-service-form.md

 The `TaskFormComponent` class is now using the `TaskService` to add a new task to the list.

+## Let's test it out

+1. Go back to your browser
+2. Click on the `Add a new task` link
+3. Enter a title and a description in the form
+4. Click on the `Create task` button
+5. Click on the `List of tasks` link

+You should see the new task in the list.

 ## What you learned

 In this chapter, you learned how to inject a service in a form component in an Angular application.
 You learned how to use the `TaskService` to add a new task to the list in the `TaskFormComponent` class.